1st time in Thailand for three weeks in Feburary What activities / Towns /Islands / Tours are best budget?

 My advice for a newbie to Thailand is to take your time and try not to rush and do everything you can.
 Travelling hard for three weeks can be exhausting and you need to factor in some down time such as a few days on a beach, or a couple of days in a spa of which Thailand is very famous.

 Bangkok is fast and furious, Chiang Mai (and the golden triangle) are wonderful, the outlying islands can be great but pick with care.

-I find the Thai people very helpful, the food is great and the country is stunning. over 6 years ago
+I find the Thai people very helpful, the food is great and the country is stunning. almost 7 years ago